library-data-platform/ldp/doc/Admin_Guide.md

   Please read the section on "Data privacy" above before changing this setting.

-* `create_indexes` (Boolean; optional) when set to `true`, enables automatic creation of indexes on most columns.
+* `all_indexes` (Boolean; optional) when set to `true`, enables automatic creation of indexes on most columns.
 The default value is `false`.
-Enabling indexes will slow down the update process and is not recommended, but it can improve the performance of certain queries.
+Enabling the additional indexes will slow down the update process and is not recommended, but it can improve the performance of certain queries.

 * `deployment_environment` (string; required) is the deployment environment of the LDP instance.
 Supported values are